saintmalik/saintmalik.me/content/works.md

 #### Freelance: Frontend Developer
  Freelance

- till present only on projects that can be completed in a week.
+ till present only on projects that can be completed in a week or two.

 #### Bug Bounty Hunter
 HackerOne, Intigriti